Facility Web Pages

 - Choose what visitors should do next, such as register, view listings, or contact your team.

-Step 1: Open Website & signup settings
+Step 1: Open Website & customer app settings

-Go to Settings > Website & signup.
+Go to Settings > Website & customer app.

-Scroll to Public facility page.
+Scroll to Public website.

 Good examples: